Ruta de navegación

 report SRA 2020 / Túlio Dias de Assis and Marcelina Kropiwnicka[PDF version].

-One of Latin America's best-known conflicts is its high level of violence, often as a consequence of the strong presence of organised crime.
-Within this regional paradigm, not all presidents deal with the problem of crime in the same way.
-While some opt for a more passive policy, others prefer to bet on an iron fist, despite the risks that this may entail.
+MAY 2020-One of Latin America's best-known conflicts is its high level of violence, often as a consequence of the strong presence of organized crime.
+Within this regional paradigm, not all leaders face the problem of crime in the same way.
+While some opt for a more passive policy, others prefer to bet on the iron fist, despite the risks it may entail.
 2019 was the first year in office of Andrés Manuel López Obrador and Jair Bolsonaro, populist leaders of opposing ideologies, who came to power barely a month apart.
 In Brazil homicides went down, in Mexico they went up.

 Mexico